young55775/ADAMS-developing/Readme.md

 according to SCOP classification until the first FP -- hits to another fold.

-Our model significantly underperformed at both ends of the accuracy spectrum.
+Our model significantly outperformed at both ends of the accuracy spectrum.
 ADAMS was able to identify more correct structural correlations that Foldseek struggled with.
-Additionally, in areas of 100% accuracy, there was a noticeable disparity between Foldseek and ADAMS.
+Additionally, in areas of both 100% and 0% accuracy, there was a noticeable disparity between Foldseek and ADAMS.

 ![image](img/fig2.jpg)